-85. University of Venda Foundation
+84. University of Venda Foundation

-(1) The University has a trust fund known as the University of Venda Foundation, which must raise funds for the University.
+(1) The University has a trust fund known as the University of Venda Foundation, which must raise funds and manage bequeaths for the development of the University.

-- (2) The foundation is managed by a board of governors or trustees appointed by the council which administers the fund and invests and reinvests all money and the interest or capital. - (3) The investments referred to in subparagraph (2) must be applied by the board of governors in the interest of the University as recommended by council. - (4) The foundation must present a report of its activities at every meeting of council in the manner prescribed by council.
+(2) The foundation is managed by a board of governors or trustees appointed by the council which administers the fund and invest and reinvest all money and the interest or capital.

+(3) The investments referred to in subparagraph (2) must be applied by the board of governors in the interest of the University as recommended by council.

+(4) The foundation must present a report of its activities at every meeting of council in the manner prescribed by council.